lizhao007/DeepBSA/README.md

   --s S       save path

 ```
-More details for parameters can be got in the “Instruction or Manual” file.
+More parameters details can be found in the “Instruction or Manual” file.

 # Cite